-- Recommit – to being a dedicated servant of the Lord and His sheep
+- RECEIVE – a fresh word from God to be a dedicated servant of the Lord and His sheep

 (The Burning Bush)

+Is it denomination-specific?
 Abbie Lane Retreat Ministry is open to all licensed and/or ordained ministers of all Christian denominations (or non-denominations).
 This is not to be used for a vacation spot.
-No children (except those being nursed) or pets are allowed.
+No children (except those being nursed) or pets

 Are there any fees associated with my stay?